-However, one common name for this tall, water-loving sage reflects the central province of Cundinamarca, which is home to the nation's capital of Bogota and is south of Boyaca.
+However, one common name for this tall, water-loving sage reflects the

+Salvia gachantivana is related to S. orthostachys, but isn't as rigidly upright.
+It tolerates heat, blooms for a long time and features fuzzy, scarlet flowers amid heart-shaped leaves.
 Full sun and rich, well-drained soil are best for this sage.
 It is a fine container plant and a pretty screen that is perennial in areas with warm winters.

 Salvia gachantivana is a good addition to a wildlife garden, because hummingbirds love this long-blooming sage.
 Quantities are limited, but if we have run out, you can always ask us to email you when this plant is back in stock.